RandomY-2/Machine-Learning-Models/Random_Forest/README.md

 3. Implement the Random Forest Algorithm
 4. Test my implementation with scikit-learn's random forest classifier

 A lot of the decision tree implementations are based on my [decision tree classifier](https://github.com/RandomY-2/ML_Models_From_Scratch/tree/main/Decision_Tree).
-The new features in
+The new methods in this notebook are **Bootstraping** and **Random Subspacing**.

+### Bootstrap

+Bootstrap is a key component of random forest algorithm.
+Since we want each decision tree to be different, we will not use the entire train set to train each decision tree.
+In contrast, we will randomly select a subset of data from the train set for each tree.
+This process of randomly selecting is bootstrapping.

-## Bootstrap & Random Subspace
+### Random Subspace

+So like I previously mentioned, we don't want each decision tree to be trained using same data.
+So for each tree there will be a parameter to control which features can be used to partition the data.

+## Result

+To test my implementation, I used the red wine dataset and scikit-learn's RandomForestClassifier.
+My model obtained a **71.25%** accuracy while scikit-learn's model obtained a **74.0625%** accuracy.
+The final accuracy shows that our random forest classifier is pretty close to scikit-learn's random forest classifier, which would show the effectiveness of our implementation.